|Assessment at Adel St John the Baptist|

 When we have conversations with you about your child’s progress you won’t be given an actual definitive position of where they are on this scale.
 Instead there will be a detailed discussion about your child’s strengths and their targets.
 You will also be told whether your child is on track to meet their end of year Age Related Expectation:

-Emerging— yet to be secure in the end of year expectations.
+Developing— yet to be secure in the end of year expectations.

-Expected— secure in the majority of the end of year expectations.
+Achieved— secure in the majority of the end of year expectations.

 Exceeding— secure in all the end of year expectations and is able to use and apply their knowledge and skills confidently.